A look at COVID-19 vaccinations in Canada on Wednesday, June 2, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Nova Scotia is reporting 78,937 new vaccinations administered over the past seven days for a total of 588,991 doses given.
-The province has administered doses at a rate of 603.537 per 1,000.
-In the province, 4.46 per cent (43,561) of the population has been fully vaccinated.
-There were 500 new vaccines delivered to Nova Scotia for a total of 651,950 doses delivered so far.
+Nova Scotia is reporting 73,655 new vaccinations administered over the past seven days for a total of 594,708 doses given.
+The province has administered doses at a rate of 609.396 per 1,000.
+In the province, 4.49 per cent (43,776) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Nova Scotia for a total of 651,950 doses delivered so far.
 The province has received enough of the vaccine to give 67 per cent of its population a single dose.
-The province has used 90.34 per cent of its available vaccine supply.
+The province has used 91.22 per cent of its available vaccine supply.

-New Brunswick is reporting 56,864 new vaccinations administered over the past seven days for a total of 480,783 doses given.
-The province has administered doses at a rate of 616.357 per 1,000.
-In the province, 5.24 per cent (40,912) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 534,115 doses delivered so far.
-The province has received enough of the vaccine to give 68 per cent of its population a single dose.
-The province has used 90.01 per cent of its available vaccine supply.
+New Brunswick is reporting 59,396 new vaccinations administered over the past seven days for a total of 489,580 doses given.
+The province has administered doses at a rate of 627.634 per 1,000.
+In the province, 5.39 per cent (42,050) of the population has been fully vaccinated.
+There were 49,140 new vaccines delivered to New Brunswick for a total of 583,255 doses delivered so far.
+The province has received enough of the vaccine to give 75 per cent of its population a single dose.
+The province has used 83.94 per cent of its available vaccine supply.

-Ontario is reporting 120,195 new vaccinations administered for a total of 9,202,220 doses given.
-The province has administered doses at a rate of 626.467 per 1,000.
-In the province, 5.04 per cent (739,722) of the population has been fully vaccinated.
-There were 934,210 new vaccines delivered to Ontario for a total of 11,009,725 doses delivered so far.
+Ontario is reporting 139,901 new vaccinations administered for a total of 9,342,121 doses given.
+The province has administered doses at a rate of 635.991 per 1,000.
+In the province, 5.32 per cent (781,163) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Ontario for a total of 11,009,725 doses delivered so far.
 The province has received enough of the vaccine to give 75 per cent of its population a single dose.
-The province has used 83.58 per cent of its available vaccine supply.
+The province has used 84.85 per cent of its available vaccine supply.

-Manitoba is reporting 10,451 new vaccinations administered for a total of 862,545 doses given.
-The province has administered doses at a rate of 626.393 per 1,000.
-In the province, 8.14 per cent (112,104) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 953,290 doses delivered so far.
-The province has received enough of the vaccine to give 69 per cent of its population a single dose.
-The province has used 90.48 per cent of its available vaccine supply.
+Manitoba is reporting 12,019 new vaccinations administered for a total of 874,564 doses given.
+The province has administered doses at a rate of 635.121 per 1,000.
+In the province, 8.50 per cent (117,057) of the population has been fully vaccinated.
+There were 81,900 new vaccines delivered to Manitoba for a total of 1,035,190 doses delivered so far.
+The province has received enough of the vaccine to give 75 per cent of its population a single dose.
+The province has used 84.48 per cent of its available vaccine supply.

-Saskatchewan is reporting 5,304 new vaccinations administered for a total of 730,952 doses given.
-The province has administered doses at a rate of 619.895 per 1,000.
-In the province, 7.35 per cent (86,726) of the population has been fully vaccinated.
-There were 500 new vaccines delivered to Saskatchewan for a total of 816,475 doses delivered so far.
+Saskatchewan is reporting 9,299 new vaccinations administered for a total of 740,251 doses given.
+The province has administered doses at a rate of 627.781 per 1,000.
+In the province, 7.89 per cent (93,027) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Saskatchewan for a total of 816,475 doses delivered so far.
 The province has received enough of the vaccine to give 69 per cent of its population a single dose.
-The province has used 89.53 per cent of its available vaccine supply.
+The province has used 90.66 per cent of its available vaccine supply.

-Alberta is reporting 29,738 new vaccinations administered for a total of 2,811,168 doses given.
-The province has administered doses at a rate of 638.605 per 1,000.
-In the province, 9.02 per cent (397,209) of the population has been fully vaccinated.
-There were 11,900 new vaccines delivered to Alberta for a total of 2,956,925 doses delivered so far.
+Alberta is reporting 30,611 new vaccinations administered for a total of 2,841,779 doses given.
+The province has administered doses at a rate of 645.559 per 1,000.
+In the province, 9.24 per cent (406,712) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Alberta for a total of 2,956,925 doses delivered so far.
 The province has received enough of the vaccine to give 67 per cent of its population a single dose.
-The province has used 95.07 per cent of its available vaccine supply.
+The province has used 96.11 per cent of its available vaccine supply.

-Yukon is reporting zero new vaccinations administered for a total of 52,913 doses given.
-The territory has administered doses at a rate of 1,267.954 per 1,000.
-In the territory, 59.76 per cent (24,937) of the population has been fully vaccinated.
-There were 7,500 new vaccines delivered to Yukon for a total of 64,520 doses delivered so far.
+Yukon is reporting 426 new vaccinations administered for a total of 53,339 doses given.
+The territory has administered doses at a rate of 1,278.163 per 1,000.
+In the territory, 60.02 per cent (25,049) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Yukon for a total of 64,520 doses delivered so far.
 The territory has received enough of the vaccine to give 150 per cent of its population a single dose.
-The territory has used 82.01 per cent of its available vaccine supply.
+The territory has used 82.67 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as some approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 12 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.